 What type of data are collected or processed in this study?

 We are collecting and processing two types of personal data (data that could potentially identify you) in this study.
 Personally Identifiable Information (PII) refers to data that can easily identify you (for example, your name, address, or date of birth).
+For some MEG studies, this will also include images of your face.
+These are needed when MEG and MRI are aligned during data analysis.
 Research data refers to information you provide as part of this study, for example answers to questionnaires and scans of your brain.
 Based on these data, it is often difficult to identify you personally.
 We treat these two types of information differently, as outlined below.

 How will you keep my data secure?

 The University will put in place appropriate technical and organisational measures to protect your personal data and/or special category data.
 The University is committed to the principle of data protection by design and default and will collect the minimum amount of data necessary for the project.
 In addition, we will use data in anonymised (all personally identifying information removed) or pseudonymised (using participant IDs) form wherever possible.
-No names will be used when the research is written up.
+No names, or images of an individual’s face will be used when the research is written up.
 We shall comply with the terms of the UK GDPR and other current data protection law.

 What happens to my PII (identifiable information, such as my name and contact details)?

-We shall store names and addresses (and any other type of information that can easily identify you) separately from research data.
+We shall store names and addresses (and any other type of information that can easily identify you, with the exception of any images of your face that are required for MEG / MRI data alignment) separately from research data.
 Only three members of our research team will know the contact details of the participants.
 They are Professor Alpha Beta, Dr Gamma Delta, and Dr Epsilon Zeta.
-In addition, staff of the York Neuro-imaging Centre have privileged access to the computer systems and can link the names of participants with their data.
+In addition, staff of the York Neuro-imaging Centre have privileged access to the computer systems and can link the names of participants with their data and any images of your face created for MEG / MRI data alignment.
 Those people are under a professional obligation not to abuse this privilege.
 Names and addresses will never be transferred internationally.
 If an anomaly is detected in your scan, staff at the York Neuroimaging Centre will have to share PII data with your GP, as described in the “What procedures are used if an anomaly is suspected?” section of this document.
+Images of your face acquired to allow alignment of MEG and MRI data will not be available to researchers, and will only be available to YNIC staff.

 What happens to my research data?